quentinhill/curator/README.markdown

 ## License ##

-This software package by Quentin Hill is licensed under a [Creative Commons Attribution 3.0 Unported License].
+This software package by Quentin Hill is licensed under a [Creative Commons Attribution 3.0 Unported License][13].

 Permissions beyond the scope of this license may be available at [quentinhill.github.com/curator][14].